uwbcss/343-movies-farheenibrahim/self-evaluation.md

 Return: TODO(student)

-Q: -1 for each compilation warning, min -3: 0 all complies
+Q: -1 for each compilation warning, min -3: 0 All Complies

 - Check under *1.
 Compiles without warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-tidy warning, min -3: 0 no clang-tidy warnings
+Q: -1 for each clang-tidy warning, min -3: 0 No clang-tidy warnings

 - Check under *3. clang-tidy warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions

-Q: -1 for each clang-format warning, min -3: 0 no clang-format errors
+Q: -1 for each clang-format warning, min -3: 0 No clang-format errors

 - Check under *4. clang-format does not find any formatting issues*

-Q: -2 for any detected memory leak: 0 no memory leaks
+Q: -2 for any detected memory leak: 0 No memory leaks

 - Check under *5.
 No memory leaks using g++*
 - Check under *6.
 No memory leaks using valgrind*

-Q: Do the tests sufficiently test the code: 0 all code tests
+Q: Do the tests sufficiently test the code: 0 All code tests

 - -1 for each large block of code not executed
 - -2 for each function that is never called when testing
 - Check under *7.
 Tests have full code coverage* paying attention to *The lines below were never executed*

-Q: Are all functions in .h and .cpp file documents (min -3): ENTER_NUMBER
+Q: Are all functions in .h and .cpp file documents (min -3): All functions documented

 - -1 for each function not documented